teamapps-org/ansible-collection-teamapps-general/roles/smee/README.md

 ### IP Restriction Examples

 You can restrict webhook POST requests to specific IP ranges.
+If configured, only these sources can send POST requests that will be forwarded to the clients.

+Check documentation for [Webhook IP Restrictions]<https://github.com/chmouel/gosmee?tab=readme-ov-file#webhook-ip-restrictions>

 Here are some common examples:

 ```yaml
 # GitHub webhook ranges